Time After Time (1979 film): Critical response

 Time After Time received a positive response from critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 31 reviews.
-The site's consensus reads, "With the three principal actors clearly having fun with their roles, Time After Time becomes an amusing, light-hearted fantasy lark."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 88% based on 32 reviews.
+The site's consensus reads, "With the three principal actors having fun with their roles, Time After Time becomes an amusing, light-hearted fantasy lark."

 Variety described the film as "a delightful, entertaining trifle of a film that shows both the possibilities and limitations of taking liberties with literature and history.
 Nicholas Meyer has deftly juxtaposed Victorian England and contemporary America in a clever story, irresistible due to the competence of its cast".
-Janet Maslin of The New York Times similarly lauded, "Time After Time is every bit as magical as the trick around which it revolves".
+Janet Maslin of The New York Times similarly lauded, "Time After Time is every bit as magical as the trick around which it revolves."
 She continued:

-The interior scenes set in London borrow heavily from the 1960 film The Time Machine, which was based on the 1895 H.G.
+The interior scenes set in London borrow heavily from the 1960 film The Time Machine, based on the 1895 H.G.
 Wells novella of the same name.
-Commentators also noticed parallels between Time After Time and Back to the Future Part III in which Mary Steenburgen appeared.
+Commentators also noticed parallels between Time After Time and Back to the Future Part III, in which Mary Steenburgen appeared.
 She said:

 Actually, I've played the same scene in that film (Time After Time) and in (BTTF) Part III...
 I've had a man from a different time period tell me that he's in love with me, but he has to go back to his own time.
 My response in both cases is, of course, disbelief, and I order them out of my life.
 Afterwards, I find out I was wrong and that, in fact, the man is indeed from another time, and I go after him (them) to profess my love.
 It's a pretty strange feeling to find yourself doing the same scene, so many years apart, for the second time in your career.

 The casting of Steenburgen for Back to the Future Part III appears to be deliberately intended to mirror the earlier role.
-In Time After Time, the woman lives in the 20th century and the time traveler is from the 19th.
-In Back to the Future Part III, the woman inhabits the 19th century and the time traveler is from the 20th.
-In both films, the woman eventually goes back with the time traveler to live in his own time period.
+In Time After Time, the woman lives in the 20th century, and the time traveler is from the 19th century.
+In Back to the Future Part III, the woman inhabits the 19th century and the time traveler is from the 20th century.
+In both films, the woman eventually goes back with the time traveler to live in his time period.

 Some similar time travel incongruities as well as the modern San Francisco urban setting also appeared in 1986's Star Trek IV: The Voyage Home, for which Nicholas Meyer shared writing credit.
-The details of time travelers from distant eras obtaining and exchanging present day American currency were similar in both films.
+The details of time travellers from distant eras obtaining and exchanging present-day American currency were similar in both films.
 In Star Trek IV, a featured female character, Dr. Gillian Taylor, ends up joining her paramour, Captain James T. Kirk, living in the future, similar to the conclusion of Time After Time.